goreleaser/goreleaser/www/docs/how-it-works.md

   registries, blob storages...
 - **announcing**: announces your release to the configured channels

-Some steps might be skipped with `--skip-foo`-like flags (check the [command line docs](./cmd/goreleaser.md) for details).
+Some steps might be skipped with `--skip` flags (check the [command line docs](./cmd/goreleaser.md) for details).

 If any of the previous steps fails, the next steps will not run.